 Many factors will determine the longevity of a scratch post.
-How vigorous your cat scratches, whether the post is used by one or more cats, and, of course, the materials and quality of the post itself, all play an important factor.
+How vigorously your cat scratches, whether the post is used by one or more cats, and, of course, the materials and quality of the post itself, all play an important factor.
 However, with one or two cats using a high-quality post, you should expect to have to replace the post after about 2 years.

 Can You Repair A Scratch Post?

 Some scratch posts can be repaired fairly easily.
-Sisal rope can be rewoven, wood can be sanded down and treated.
+Sisal rope can be rewoven, and wood can be sanded down and treated.
 Some posts even have replacement cardboard or sisal sections.
 However, if you do repair the post, you must ensure that it is safe for your cat to use.
 Avoid using adhesives that could be toxic and don’t use screws or nails that could cause injury.

 What If Your Cat Won’t Use A New Post?

 Cats are a law unto themselves, and even if you read reviews stating that 100 out of 100 cats enjoyed using a particular scratch post, there is always the very real possibility that your cat will break with that tradition and not go anywhere near the post.
 Place a blanket or other item with your cat’s smell, on the post.
 Sprinkle catnip on it until your cat gets the idea that they are supposed to use it.
 Place it near the furniture that you want them to stop scratching.
 If all else fails, you could always try discouraging them from using it.

 We all want the best for our cats, and ensuring that they have a decent scratching post on which they can exercise their evolutionary instincts while sharpening their claws and taking out their anger, is one way that we can provide for our feline friends.
 Hopefully, the guide and reviews of the best cat scratching posts above have helped you find the one that best matches your home and your cat.